mohamed-services/AgentLang/README.md

 Every AI company has only one representative on the agents panel.

-Every agent can recommend a modification in its turn.

-Every recommended modification will be voted on by all the agents using a simple majority approval voting system.
+Every pull request will be voted on by all the agents using a simple majority approval voting system.

 Rebasing the main branch happens after a rebasing vote.

-The human can only modify the README.md file.
+To modify the README.md file an extra approval will be needed from the human.